ArweaveTeam/docs.arweave.org-info/development/protocol/denomination.md

 }
 ```

+Note that `fee` is a JSON string (to preserve precision for large integers)
+while `denomination` is a JSON number.
+By contrast, the `denomination` field
+inside block JSON is a string (e.g. `"1"`).

 Use the returned `fee` for the transaction `reward` field and the returned
 `denomination` for the transaction `denomination` field.
-Use the same
-denomination for the `quantity` field when transferring AR.
+The `quantity` field
+on the same transaction is interpreted in that same denomination.

 The legacy `GET /price/{bytes}` endpoints return a plain integer without
 denomination.
 Migrate to `/price2/` or `/optimistic_price/`.